No products in the cart.

 Knowing that Sativa and Indica subspecies of cannabis elicit different effects, it makes sense to ask: Is hemp Sativa or Indica?

 Hemp can actually be either Indica or Sativa.
-The difference between hemp flower and recreational marijuana flower is the amount of THC present.
+The difference between hemp and marijuana flower is the amount of THC present.
 Hemp flower, as defined by the 2018 Farm Bill, contains less than 0.3% delta-9 THC by dry weight

 At Sunset Lake CBD, most of our hemp strains are Sativa-dominant hybrids meaning that our plants are the result of selectively bred Indica and Sativa plants that express more Sativa phenotypes, i.e. they are taller and have a skinnier, Christmas-tree structure.
 In short, they are hearty hybrids that look more like tall Sativa plants.